EchoStar Software Engineer Salary in Northern Virginia Washington DC | $92K-$100K+ | Levels.fyi

 The median Software Engineer compensation in Northern Virginia Washington DC package at EchoStar totals $100K per year.
-View the base salary, stock, and bonus breakdowns for EchoStar's total compensation packages.
+View the base salary, equity, and bonus breakdowns for EchoStar's total compensation packages.
 Last updated: 11/5/2025

 Company